manoj1995madushanka/java_multi_thread/README.md

 OS will give preference to threads that did not complete in the last epochs or did not get enogh time to run - preventing starvation \

 When to prefer multithreaded architecture \
-    prefer if the tasks share a lot of data \
+&ensp;    prefer if the tasks share a lot of data \
-    threads are much faster to create and destroy \
+&ensp;    threads are much faster to create and destroy \
-    switching between threads of the same process is faster(shorter context switches) \
+&ensp;    switching between threads of the same process is faster(shorter context switches) \

 ======================Thread Interruption========= \
 why we need to do thread interruption \
-    Threads consume resources \
+&ensp;    Threads consume resources \
         Memory and kernal resources \
         CPU cycles and cache memory \
-    If a thread finished its work, but the application is still running, we want to clean up the thread's resources \
+&ensp;    If a thread finished its work, but the application is still running, we want to clean up the thread's resources \
-    If a thread is misbehaving, we want to stop it \
+&ensp;    If a thread is misbehaving, we want to stop it \
-    By default, the application will not stop as long as at least one thread is still running \
+&ensp;    By default, the application will not stop as long as at least one thread is still running \

 When can we interrupt a Thread \
-    If the thread is executing a method that throws an InterruptedException \
+&ensp;    If the thread is executing a method that throws an InterruptedException \
-    If the thread's code is handling the interrupt signal explicitly \
+&ensp;    If the thread's code is handling the interrupt signal explicitly \

 When thread is interrupt that need to handle inside the thread otherwise it is not interrupt \

 Daemon Thread
-    Background threads that do not prevent the application from existing if the main thread terminates. \
+&ensp;    Background threads that do not prevent the application from existing if the main thread terminates. \

 Daemon Threads Scenarios \
-    Background tasks, that should not block our application from terminating. \
+&ensp;    Background tasks, that should not block our application from terminating. \
         file saving thread in a text editor \
-    Code in a worker thread is not under our control, and we don't want it to block our application from terminating \
+&ensp;    Code in a worker thread is not under our control, and we don't want it to block our application from terminating \
         worker thread that uses an external library \

 If the method does not respond to the interrupt signal by throwing the interruptedException, we